awellsbiz/travelgo/README.md

 Travel Go is a mobile first travel planning platform that assit users in planning their trips.
 Built with DJango and React

 # USER STORIES
-- the landing page will be an infinite scroll page that gives user information about the app's features.
+The landing page will be an infinite scroll page that gives user information about the app's features.
 The user will have the opportuinty to log in or sign up.
 - As a user I want to be able to create a secure account to save my planned trips.
 - As a user I want to create a new itenerary with the ability to input specific details about my up comming trip.